 Rocking step where the dancer alternates balance, shifting the weight from one foot to the other.

-At 2:59 Laura Morera (as Rose Fairy in The Nutcracker) does a balancé.
+At around 3:05, Laura Morera (as Rose Fairy) does a balancé.

 Sources and Further Information:

 Technical Manual and Dictionary of Classical Ballet by Gail Grant.
 BN Publishing.
 ISBN 1607960311.